doubleirish/mybatis-spring-boot/captions.md

 ### Contents
 In this presentation we will :-
 - Provide a brief introduction to MyBatis
-- Demonstrate how to build and use a simple MyBatis based Data Access Object (DAO)
+- Demonstrate how to build a simple MyBatis based Data Access Object (DAO)
 - Examine some of the other useful features of Mybatis like Dynamic SQL